 How to calculate your home equity

 Home equity is the difference between the appraised value of your home and the amount you still owe on your mortgage.
 The amount of equity you have in your home impacts your finances in a number of ways— it affects everything from whether you need to pay private mortgage insurance to what financing options may be available to you.

-To figure out your LTV, divide your current loan balance—you can find this number on your monthly statement or online account—by your home’s appraised value.
-Multiply by 100 to convert this number to a percentage.
+To figure out your LTV ratio, divide your current loan balance—you can find this number on your monthly statement or online account—by your home’s appraised value.
+Multiply that number by 100 to convert it to a percentage.

-Tip: A professional appraisal is an essential part of determining your loan-to-value ratio.
+Getting a professional home appraisal is an essential part of determining your loan-to-value ratio.
 If an on-site appraisal is needed, your lender will arrange for a qualified appraiser to come to your home and assess its value.
 While a home appraisal is the most accurate way of determining what your home is worth, there are free online tools that can also provide an estimate of your home’s value.

 How to increase your equity

 You can build equity by paying down your loan’s principal and lowering your loan-to-value ratio.
 If your payments are amortized (that is, based on a schedule by which you’d repay your loan in full by the end of its term), this happens simply by making your monthly payments.

-If you hope to lower your LTV ratio (and increase your equity) more quickly, consider paying more than your required payment each month.
+To lower your LTV ratio (and increase your equity) more quickly, consider paying more than your required mortgage payment each month.
 This helps you chip away at your loan balance.
 (Check to make sure your loan doesn’t carry any prepayment penalties.)

-Also, protect the value of your home by keeping it neat and well-maintained.
-Smart home improvements can help, too.
-However, it’s a good idea to consult an appraiser or real estate professional before investing in any renovations you hope will increase your home’s value.
 Remember that economic conditions can affect your home’s value no matter what you do.
 If home prices increase, your LTV ratio could drop and your home equity could increase, while falling home prices could cancel out the value of any improvements you might make.